SuperSandro2000/pypi-builder/README.md

 To build in the Docker Image run ``sudo docker run --rm --privileged multiarch/qemu-user-static --reset -p yes`` before.

-*NOTE* Building on an emulator is quite slow and not recommended.
-Real hardware, even a Raspberry Pi 3b, is way faster!
+*NOTE:* Building while running in an emulator is quite slow and therefore not recommended.
+Real hardware, even a Raspberry Pi 3b, is faster!